Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \item For each function symbol $f$ considered in the previous step, and for each rule $r$ that contains a term of the form $f(\vec t)$ in its head, add the rule ${\fnpred{f}(\vec t, f(\vec t)) \leftarrow \body{r}}$.

 \item For each true function symbol $f$ occurring in $P$, add the rule

 \end{enumerate} \end{definition}

 The first step of Definition~\ref{def:defun} eliminates all constants, and the second step eliminates all functional terms from all relational atoms in rule bodies.
-The third and the fourth step axiomatise $\fnpred{f}$, where the former accounts for the rules of $P$, and the later accounts for the $\D$-restricted functional reflexivity rules.
+The third and the fourth step axiomatise $\fnpred{f}$: the third step accounts for the rules of $P$, and the fourth step accounts for the $\D$-restricted functional reflexivity rules.
 It is straightforward to see that all query answers remain preserved.